Since January 2012, this blog has been a home for stories, reflections, poems & essays by writer and political activist

 (Much more poetry on the Poetry Page).

 Moriel has spoken and performed at universities and colleges including Princeton, Harvard, Brandeis, Stanford, Haverford and more; at synagogues including Kehilla Community Synagogue (Oakland) and Kol Tzedek (Philadelphia); and with groups ranging from Open Hillel to Hillel to JVP to J Street U to SJP to Yachad UK to Habonim Dror and onwards.
-For a full list of past speaking engagements, video of one of Moriel’s talks, feedback and more, go here.
+A fuller list here.

 Here is video of Moriel’s talk at Kehilla Community Synagogue in Oakland, CA, in October, 2014.
 “Nonviolence, Dissidence and the Israeli Occupation”:

 And here are Bob Dylan and Moriel**:

-**It is worth noting that there are some well-researched theories that posit that I don’t exist:
+**It is worth noting that there are some well-researched theories that posit that Moriel doesn’t exist:

 ”…Under a byline from someone allegedly named Moriel Rothman-Zecker.
 Nobody knows this punk.
 I say alleged because as noted earlier, I suspect that [he is] probably Tom Friedman.”